o-ran-sc/ric-plt-submgr/docs/user-guide.rst

 There can be only one ongoing RIC Subscription or RIC Subscription Delete procedure towards RAN at any time.
 That is because Subscription
 Manager is able to merge new subscriptions only which those it has already received successful response from RAN.
 Subscriptions and delete subscriptions are therefore queued in Subscription Manager.
 Subscription Manager may need to do reties during subscribe or unsubscribe procedure.
-As it can increase completion time of the procedure, this needs to be considered when retries are implemented in xApp side. xApp's retry delay should not be too short.
+This needs to be considered when retries are implemented in xApp side, as it can increase completion time of the procedure. xApp's retry delay should not be too short.

     .. image:: images/PlaceInRICSoftwareArchitecture.png
       :width: 600